JasonFruit/kjv/README.md

 ======================================================================

-A command-line tool to output information about the King James Bible, and supply its text in various formats, currently plain text, HTML, and LaTeX.
+A command-line tool to output information about the King James Bible, and supply its text in various formats, currently plain text, Markdown, HTML, and LaTeX.

 Usage: kjv OPTION
 ----------------------------------------------------------------------